auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 ## Problem #2: "A Message in a Rectangle" (0.4%)

-Create a program that prints the "hello, world" greeting surrounded by the asterisk symbols.
+Create a program that prints the "I like programming!" greeting surrounded by the asterisk symbols.

 ### Sample Output